11 Questions about virtual reality and augmented reality headsets to ask before you buy one

 The View-Master VR cover is translucent, for example, and the device actually comes with an augmented reality application.
 Other headsets, such as the Merge VR and some of the cardboard viewers have a cut-out window that allows the phone's camera to see out.

 The HTC Vive currently has the best control system on the market.
 With external sensors that you put up around your room and motion-sensitive controllers, it actually lets you walk around inside a virtual environment and interact with it.

-The Oculus Rift is a close second.
-The PlayStation VR is typically designed for games that you play while sitting or standing in one place.
+The Oculus Rift is a close second, with two hand-held motion controllers, but it isn't designed so much for moving around.
+The PlayStation VR is also typically designed for games that you play while sitting or standing in one place.